rematch/rematch/docs/typescript.md

 ### init with plugins

-Some plugins modifies the store like [`@rematch/loading`](/docs/plugins/loading), that introduces a new state with all your promises status, Typescript to know that needs some helper.
+Some plugins modifies the store like [`@rematch/loading`](/docs/plugins/loading), that introduces a new state with all your promises status, TypeScript to know that needs some helper.

 You need to pass the [`RootModel`](#RootModel) to `init()` function and introduce the helpers: